sivel/go-speedtest/README.md

 This application utilizes the pure socket communication in current use by speedtest.net instead of the older HTTP based tests.

+This project is still in development and should be considered experimental, see https://github.com/sivel/speedtest-cli for a stable command line client.

 ## Usage

 ```